mattclarke/advent_of_code_15/README.md

 * Took some time to get the game set up and to get the recursion working.
 Made a few mistakes with the limits.
 ### Part 2
 * Should be simple right?

+## Day 23
+### Part 1
+* Basic CPU with short instruction set.
+Didn't read the instructions properly and missed that jio is jump-if-one not jump-if-odd.
+Wasted some time trying to work out what was wrong.
+### Part 2
+* Simple, just change the starting registers.